 3.6 This version of the Local Plan was adopted by the District Council in 2004 and covered the period to 2011.
 Although its housing policies are now out of date, a number of other policies have been saved for use in determining planning applications in the District.
-Of these, the most relevant to this parish are:
+Of these, the most relevant to this Parish are:

-- Policy GP2 Affordable housing - Policy GP32 Retention of community assets: protection of shops, public houses and post offices; resisting proposals that will lead to the loss of valued community assets - Policy GP35 Design of new development: sets out the built design principles for new development.
+- Policy GP2 Affordable housing.
+Consultation has demonstrated significant demand for housing for younger villagers and support for developments including significant number of affordable homes. - Policy GP32 Retention of community assets.
+Protection of shops, public houses and post offices.
+This Policy resists proposals that will lead to the loss of valued community assets, ensuring continued sustainability of the village. - Policy GP35 Design of new development.
+Sets out the built design principles for new development.
+There is a wide range of design quality around the village and the Plan will use this policy to ensure that standards are set to enhance the built environment of the village.